CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 ## Continuous Integration/Continuous Deployment

 As network operations become more programmatic and automated, and in combination with a robust simulation platform, CI/CD and devops style workflows are supplanting legacy workflows.
 You can test configuration changes automatically in a simulated environment to allow for more rapid and robust change management workflows.
-The Production Ready Automation package provides an example CI/CD pipeline implemented on Gitlab with the CI network testing and validation powered by {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq/" text="Cumulus NetQ">}}.
+The Production Ready Automation package provides an example CI/CD pipeline implemented on GitLab with the CI network testing and validation powered by {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq/" text="Cumulus NetQ">}}.

 ## Golden Standard Demos

 Cumulus Networks currently provides three officially-supported demo solutions to overlay and provision the reference topology.
 These demos are EVPN-VXLAN environments; each performs tenant routing in a different style.

-The golden standard demos and the underlying base reference topology are officially hosted on gitlab in the Golden Turtle folder of the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Cumulus Consulting Gitlab group">}}.
+The golden standard demos and the underlying base reference topology are officially hosted on GitLab in the Golden Turtle folder of the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Cumulus Consulting GitLab group">}}.

 {{%notice note%}}